 We stayed on a Tuesday night and after an afternoon of hiking it was no surprise to see a table of empty plates which were once filled with chicken pies, mash potatoes and vegetables.
 Though, unsurprisingly we all seemed to make space for the chocolate fudge cake dessert!

 However I was most astonished at how accommodating the kitchen was with everyones dietary requirements.
 The cut off for ordering is 6pm and this was enough notice for vegan, lactose free, and gluten free options to be catered for.

 After dinner we made our way to one of the lounges.
 A spacious room with high ceilings, large windows and a beautiful fire place.
 The perfect spot for us to enjoy some board games whilst getting to know the group better.
 We spent three hours, laughing infront of the roaring fire playing HeadsUp until we said our goodbyes and rested our wary legs.

-After breakfast we headed out to explore more of the area.
+After a full English breakfast at the hostel we headed out to explore more of the area.
 The landscape was shrouded in mist, but as we walked we noticed the sky was starting to clear.

 We detoured via Castleton village and past the independent shops, tea rooms, and pubs.
 Looking up we saw the imposing remains of Peveril Castle, standing high above the village.
-Peveril Castle is one of England’s earliest Norman fortresses, and perched high on the top of Castle Hill means there are some spectacular views from the top especially towards Kinder Scout.
+Peveril Castle is one of England’s earliest Norman fortresses, and perched high on the top of Castle Hill means there are some spectacular views from the top especially towards the highest peak in the national park, Kinder Scout.
 We didn’t have time for this hike but its a short climb and one that you can fit into your day quite easily.